zesty-io/salvation-army-theme/README.md

 # Project Setup

-This project uses `pnpm` as the package manager and `sass` to generate a minified Bootstrap CSS file.
+This project primarily uses `pnpm` as the package manager, but you can also use `npm` or other package managers if preferred.
+The project also uses `sass` to generate a minified Bootstrap CSS file

 ## Installation